cam01h/Polo_Timer/README.md

 ## License
 This project is open source.
 You’re free to use it as-is or modify it under the terms of your preferred open-source license.

 Note: This code is provided "as-is".
-Happy coding and feel free to share your improvements!
+Happy coding and feel free to use and share any improvements.